prefolo/tic-tac-toe/README.md

-# Tic-Tac-Toe
+# Tic Tac Toe

-Tic Tac Toe game in javascript.
+A Tic Tac Toe game in javascript.

+## How to run the code

+Open the index.html file.